-Let’s all recognise that most CRMs are SaaS products and bypass any boring “why you need a SaaS CRM” monologues.
-Instead, we’re here to show you how SaaS companies use CRMs and what CRMs are tailor-made for SaaS businesses.
+Let’s all recognise that most CRMs are SaaS products and bypass any further “why you need a SaaS CRM” monologues.
+Instead, we’re here to show you how SaaS companies use CRMs and why CRMs are tailor-made for SaaS businesses.

 That sounds much more interesting, doesn’t it?

-In this post, we explore how most SaaS companies use CRMs, how to choose the right tool for your business.
+In this post, we explore how most SaaS companies use CRMs.
+Plus, how to choose the right tool for your business.
 We’ll also cover the top SaaS features to explore, great software options, and how to utilise a CRM more successfully.
 Let’s get to it!

 How SaaS companies use CRMs